lockys/SlackFacebookBuddy/README.md

   },
 };
 ```
-`account` your robot's account and password.
+`account` Your robot's account and password.
-`router` specify router so that slack could post request to your `post url`.
+`router` Specify router so that slack could post request to your `post url`.
-`threadID` every chatroom will have a thread id.
+`threadID` Every chatroom will have a thread id.
 `nameList` A slack-id to facebook name mapping so that people in chatroom could know who is talking.

 **An example of router**